Volunteer for the 14th Annual

 Volunteer Signup for the 2017 IOFF is now open!

 How to Volunteer

-To volunteer for this year's festival, which takes place at Cowell Theater at Fort Mason on March 9 – 12, 2017, you can sign up starting Thursday, February 2. from this page.
-Note that we can't take early sign-ups, and all volunteers must sign up through the website.
-Learn more about volunteering at the festival by reading the information below.
-And be sure to come back to this page on February 2 to sign up!
+To volunteer for this year's festival, which takes place at Cowell Theater at Fort Mason on March 9 – 12, 2017, you can sign up using this form.
+All volunteers must sign up through the Google form.

 All volunteers must be at least 18 years of age.